FINISHING THE END OF THE CHESAPEAKE BRACELET:

 (Ahem.)

-might think, as it's very easy to put the tucking end thru the wrong loop, or
+think, as it's very easy to put the tucking end thru the wrong loop, or get the lines

 DOING THE "UP-TUCKS"